Aerobid aerosol inhalerPronunciation

 - Shake well before each inhalation.

-- Use Aerobid aerosol inhaler at regular intervals throughout the day.
+- Use Aerobid aerosol inhaler on a regular schedule to get the most benefit from it.

 - Continue to use Aerobid aerosol inhaler even if you feel well.
 Do not miss any doses.

-- If you miss a dose of Aerobid aerosol inhaler, use it as soon as possible.
-If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
+- If you miss a dose of Aerobid aerosol inhaler, skip the missed dose and go back to your regular dosing schedule.
 Do not use 2 doses at once.

 Ask your health care provider any questions you may have about how to use Aerobid aerosol inhaler.